Single Person Discount

 - Live with people who aren't counted for Council Tax or who qualify for a discount, such as:

-- Full time students and non-British spouses of students, student nurses, foreign language assistants, apprentice and Youth Training trainees
+- Non-British spouses of students, student nurses, foreign language assistants, apprentice and Youth Training trainees

 - Patients residing in hospital